Legal & Courts Building

 The Muckleshoot Tribal Court is introducing a pilot project to establish a Legal Aid Clinic for the benefit of eligible Tribal and Community Members in need of legal advice.
 These services may include, but are not limited to, advice-only services with respect to document review, criminal and civil litigation advice, probate matters, family law matters, explanation of the scope of Tribal Court jurisdiction, assistance with access to Tribal Court, and other routine matters.
 Advice may be provided to members seeking to use both State and Tribal Court, but, preference shall be given to Tribal Court cases.

 To implement this pilot project the Tribe has contracted with Jared Miller an attorney with Baldwin, Crocker & Rudd, P.C.
-Mr. Miller will provide advice services at the Clinic on the 1st and 3rd Mondays of each month beginning in the month of November.
+Mr. Miller will provide advice services at the Clinic on the 1st and 3rd Wednesday of the month.
 Each clinic participant will receive up to one (1) hour of free legal services with Mr. Miller or another licensed attorney.
 The attorney will decline services where there is a conflict of interest or an ethical issue.
 For more information, or to schedule an appointment on one of our Clinic days, please contact the Muckleshoot Tribal Court at (253) 876-3203.